slic3r/Slic3r/resources/localization/README.md

 ```

 Notes:
-* thee 'todo' and 'output' files will be erased, so be sure nothing has this name (or write another name)
+* thee 'todo' and 'output' files will be erased, so be sure nothing important has this name (or write another name)
+* the file at 'database_out' will receive all the database created from the data files.
+That way, it will keep your new & old unused translations just in case the wording revert back to it, or to be used as reference for the helper.
 * ui_dir should be the path to the slic3r/resources/ui_layout directory.
 If you're in slic3r/resources/localization, this value is good.
 * allow_msgctxt is a bool to allow to keep the msgctxt tags.
 You need a recent version of gettext to use that.
 * ignore_case is a bool that will let the tool to ignore the case when comparing msgid if no translation is found.
+* remove_comment is a bool taht will remove all comment in the output file.
+It's to avoid unecessary changes in the git commit.
+* percent_error_similar is a number between 0 and 1.
+This will activate the helper that will write help comment in the TODO file.
+These will present similar string that are already translated, to let you pick chunk that are already translated to avoid redoing all the work.
+It's the percentage of difference allowed (0 = identical, 1 = everything, 0.5 = not more than half of the string is different), using (levenshtein distance / msgid length).
+* max_similar: max number of help translation per item
+* language and language_code: text to include in the header.

 ### 2) launch the utility.